 Recently, Bill was chosen by the faculty of St. Mary’s University (Minn.) as the doctoral student reflection speaker at their commencement.
 In addition, the St. Mary’s doctoral faculty awarded Bill with the Outstanding Dissertation Award.
 Also, he presented his doctoral research at the Association of Christians in Student Development (ACSD) national conference.
 The title of his workshop presentation was, “Cultivating Spiritual Formation: A Phenomenological Study”.
 Bill also shared similar information at the regional conference of ACSD.
 In his spare time, Bill enjoys spending time with his wife and children.
 He’s also a guitar aficionado and enjoys playing, listening and collecting guitars.

 In terms of teaching and spending time with students at Crown, Bill says, “I enjoy the interaction with students and participating in God’s work in their lives.”
 If you are considering Crown College, Bill would like you to know, “Crown provides a wonderful community that supports your exploration of life and faith in God.
 Attending Crown, you can expect a Christ-centered faculty and staff.
 The networks of care and services for you at Crown will give you a great opportunity to succeed and flourish, both spiritually and academically.”

-Crown College Guide to Christian Service
+Crown College Guide to Service Credits